 - Achieve a sustained increase in mandatory training compliance for five mandatory training topics of current focus – Fire, Information Governance, Infection Control, Safeguarding Children, Safeguarding Vulnerable Adults by the end of March 2016.

 - Ensure e-learning is seen as a valued, relevant and easy to use tool for learning that is widely used to enable skill development and competence assessment, available at the point of need in an easy to use, efficient and effective manner

 - Reduce the time spent by staff in the service and the L&D team resolving e-learning access and use issues

 There was a need for remote access to be compatible with the schedules of the hospital and community staff so that they could complete their mandatory training at the most convenient time and location.

-Whilst monitoring new developments to the ESR platform, the Trust decided to issue a tender for a new learning management system and after a series of visits and discussions with other hospitals, selected Think Associates to provide a Totara LMS installation called ‘The Learning Hub’.
+Whilst monitoring new developments to the ESR platform, the Trust decided to issue a tender for a new learning management system and after a series of visits and discussions with other hospitals, selected Think Associates to provide a Totara Learn installation called ‘The Learning Hub’.

 The Hub needed as a minimum to have online learning available by the end of March 2016, ideally with UAT delivered within six weeks, to meet the internal targets set for compliance.
 The project is taking a multi-phased approach:

 - Phase 1 – six weeks to UAT